pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class references [COMMAND-OPTIONS] CLASSNAME

-      Get the reference classes for CLASSNAME.
+      Get the classes referencing a class.

+      List the CIM (association) classes that reference the specified class (CLASSNAME argument) or subclasses thereof in the specified CIM namespace (--namespace option).
+If no namespace was specified, the default namespace of the connection is used.

-      Get the reference classes (or class names) for the CLASSNAME argument filtered by the role and result class options and modified by the other options.
+      The classes to be retrieved can be filtered by the --role and --result- class options.

+      The --include-classorigin, --no-qualifiers, and --propertylist options
+      determine which parts are included in each retrieved class.

-      Results are displayed as defined by the output format general option.
+      In the output, the classes will formatted as defined by the --output- format general option.

+      Examples:

+        pywbemcli -n myconn class references CIM_Foo -n interop

     Options:
       -R, --result-class <class name>